Azure-Samples/azure-search-javascript-samples/search-website/README.md

 This sample is a React template for [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/search-what-is-azure-search).
 It leverages the [Azure SDK for Javascript/Typescript](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/search/search-documents/) and [Azure Static Web Apps](https://aka.ms/swadocs) to make it easy to get up and running with a simple web application.

+This README is an shortened version of the [full tutorial](https://aka.ms/search-website-tutorial).

 Related resources:
 * [Demo](https://victorious-beach-0ab88b51e.azurestaticapps.net/)
 * [Tutorial](https://aka.ms/search-website-tutorial)